vkalra/setupFed/README.md

   2. SAML Application - Configured to accept request from SP

 In order for the IdP to acccess the data from the SP, the script will generate a pre-authenticated request (PAR) with the -sp flag.
 THis PAR is required when running the script with the -idp flag for access to SP metadata.
 It us up to the SP admin to send the PAR in a timely mannner.

+After cloing the repo in your environment,  you need to copy or move the myCOnfig.cfg.template to myConfig.cfg.

+Then run the command 'python setupFed.py -sp'.
+The SP artifacts must be created first since a PAR is required for the IdP configuration.